 Insurance adjusters are always going to take the path of least resistance.
 When they are dealing with an informed victim, they are less likely to try to rip you off because they think a victim who is organized and understands the process is not going to fall for the insurance company’s tricks.

 Also, you need to know your enemy.
 Here is the inside scoop on every major insurance company you may be dealing with negotiating an insurance settlement for property damage.Use the Insurance Company’s Repair Shop

 The insurance company generally sets out what they think is the reasonable value of a repair.
 During the actual repair process, if the mechanic goes over the number in repair costs, they will have to receive permission before finishing the job.
 While we all have our trusted mechanics, it might be more difficult for the insurance company to correspond and arrange additional repairs if they were not initially approved.

 It is usually more convenient for the insurance company to simply use their shop, so this makes things go a little smoother in the long run and increases your bargaining power as well.
 (That said, if you have someone that you love and trust, you might have to reconsider this advice.)Do Not Let Your Car Sit

 If a car is a total loss after the accident, the insurance company will have to obtain the title to the vehicle, before they can pay out any settlement.
-This is down to the fact that they have to sell the car for scrap and pay out the settlement from that amount.
+This is because it has to sell the car for scrap and pay out the settlement from that amount.

 Insurance companies do not want to get bogged down in protracted battles over the value of the property damage.
 The squeaky wheels get the most grease from the insurance companies in these cases.
 The difference between getting what you want and what they want to give you is more perspiration than anything else.